kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Sponberg, Alan, ed. *Maitreya, the Future Buddha*.
 Reissue edition.
 Cambridge: Cambridge University Press, 2011.
 Ch 1-2, pp7-36 (P)
 * Curley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
 University of Hawaiʻi Press, 2017.
 Introduction.
 1-16 (P)
-* Peattie, Mark R. *Ishiwara Kanji and Japan’s Confrontation with the West*.
-Princeton, N.J.: Princeton University Press, 1975., Ch 10, Twilight of a Theory 1945-1949, pp339-364.
-(P)
 * Tikhonov, V. M. *Social Darwinism and Nationalism in Korea - The Beginnings, 1883-1910: Survival as an Ideology of Korean Modernity*.
 Brill, 2010.
 Ch 5 Survival, God, Buddha: Social Darwinism in a Buddhist Context, pp113-135 (P)
 * Duara, Prasenjit. *Sovereignty and Authenticity: Manchukuo and the East Asian Modern*.
 Rowman &amp; Littlefield Publishers, 2004.
 Ch 3 Asianism and the New Discourse of Civilization, only pp103-122.
 (P)
+* Sun, Jiang.
+‘The Predicament of a Redemptive Religion: The Red Swastika Society Under the Rule of Manchukuo’.
+Journal of Modern Chinese History 7, no. 1 (1 June 2013): 108–26. https://doi.org/10.1080/17535654.2013.772358.

 ### Elective Reading

 **A) Pure Land**

 * Unno, Mark.
 “Modern Pure Land Thinkers.” *The Oxford Handbook of Japanese Philosophy*, September 2, 2014.

-Either of the following:

-* Curley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
+* Ckiurley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
 University of Hawaiʻi Press, 2017.
 Ch 1-3, Epilogue. (the fourth chapter on Miki Kiyoshi comes up in two weeks) (P)

-* Ritzinger, Justin. *Anarchy in the Pure Land: Reinventing the Cult of Maitreya in Modern Chinese Buddhism*.
-Oxford University Press, 2017.
-Introduction, Ch 1-2 (P)

 **B) Zen**